Skip to main content

 Create an OAuth 2.0 Client

 An external application can be registered with Synapse as a “client” application by following the steps below.
-The API reference documents are here, and the following instructions show how to invoke them from the Python and R clients:
+The API reference documents are here.

 Python